 States

-Each state has the right to make its own workplace safety laws or adopt the Federal OSHA regulations.
+Each state can make workplace safety laws or adopt the Federal OSHA regulations.
 The USA currently has 50 states and one district.
-We won’t try to list all of the state’s departments of labour here, but you should be able to find them easily using your favourite search engine.
+We won’t list all of the state’s departments of labour here, but you should be able to find them easily using your favourite search engine.

 Municipal